 Christmas Morning Breakfast

-Such is the extreme deliciousness of these Danish Pastry Cinnamon Rolls that I intend to make them a Christmas breakfast tradition.
+Such is the extreme deliciousness of these Danish Pastry Cinnamon Rolls that I intend to always make them a Christmas breakfast tradition.
+I make them two ways.

 STEP 1 – Making The Dough

-Tip in the wet ingredients and stir with a fork until the mixture is mixed well and you can see no more flour.
+- Tip in the wet ingredients and stir with a fork until the mixture is mixed well and you can see no more flour.
+It is a sticky wet dough.

 STEP 2 – Rolling Out The Dough

-Tip out the mixture onto a heavily floured work surface.
+- Tip out the mixture onto a heavily floured work surface.
 Flour the top of it too and your rolling pin.
+Sprinkle over more flour if any butter breaks through the dough.

-After rolling it out to about a 25 cm square you fold it into three like a business letter and turn the dough so that the closed fold is vertical and on your left.
+- After rolling it out to roughly about a 25 cm x 45 cm rectangle you fold it into three like a business letter and turn the dough so that the closed fold is vertical and on your left.

-Repeat the process another three times before spreading the rectangle with the cinnamon paste.
+- Repeat the process another three times before spreading the rectangle with your cinnamon paste.

 STEP 3 – Rolling Up The Dough